The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_baseline.md

+### "Have we set ambitious assumptions compared to our baseline activity rates?"

-These provide a scatter plot view of scheme's mitigator ambitions against their baseline rates.
+These provide a scatter plot view of scheme's types of potentially mitigable activity (TPMA) ambitions against their baseline rates.

 Use these to compare each scheme's ambitions relative to their baseline rate.

 #### Structure

-Mitigators are shown in separate plots, with baseline rates across the x-axes and the y-axis showing the scheme's ambitions for each mitigator, shown as either 80% prediction interval or the percent of activity mitigated depending on your preferred view.
+TPMAs are shown in separate plots, with baseline rates across the x-axes and the y-axis showing the scheme's ambitions for each TPMA, shown as either 80% prediction interval or the percent of activity mitigated depending on your preferred view.

 Overlaying the plots are dotted lines indicating the mean scheme values, dividing the plot into four quadrants: